theoriginalgangster/PortfolioMate/README.md

 If haven't written anything more than the example at the bottom of Portfolio.py, but if you want to include this in a live interperter, you can add any additional companeis if they are in your database.

 *this program makes use of a number of libraries, some of which you may have to compile from C source.
-Some of them include* talib pandas numpy matplotlib datetime sys
+Some of them include*

+	talib
+	pandas
+	numpy
+	matplotlib
+	datetime
+	sys

-*Quadratic constaint optimization hasn't been implemented yet, but woudl use `cvxopt` which itself uses GNU's optimization under the hood*.
+*Quadratic constaint optimization hasn't been implemented yet, but woudl use `cvxopt` which itself uses a GNU optimization library under the hood*.

 This documentation for processing the stock data and fundemental data that is already loaded into MySQL.